|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 The traditional method for preparing Boston baked beans requires a lot of time: the beans need to be soaked overnight, and when they've been prepared they will need to be baked, alongside and beneath the pork, in a 260 degree (Fahrenheit) oven for eight to ten hours.

 Don't put the beans in the refrigerator; the cold air in the fridge keeps the beans from softening.
 If the beans soak too long, they spoil and smell terrible; which is why a 12-hour soak works just about right.
-(If you're worried about them contracting bacteria when soaking on the countertop, the 10 to 12 hour cook in the oven at 260 degrees will take care of that.)
+(If you're worried about them contracting bacteria when soaking on the countertop, the 10 to 12 hour cook in the oven at 250 or 260 degrees will take care of that.)
 The beans will expand as they soak, which is why the additional water is needed.

 |I've made this dish using soybeans rather than navy beans.
 The result was excellent: the soybeans retained their firmness and didn't turn into mush during the long, slow cook.
 However, soybeans are very tough and they take a long time to prepare.
 If you're using soybeans, you'll need to soak the beans for twelve hours.
 Drain the beans and don't save the water.
 Add the beans to a saucepan large enough to fit, and cover the beans with water.
 Bring to a boil, lower the heat to a simmer, and simmer the beans for a further three to four hours.
 This will soften the beans to the point where they can be used in this dish.
 Drain the beans and discard the water again, and use fresh water (or chicken broth) to cover the beans.|